Starmer says MPs must make own minds up on assisted dying Bill

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The Terminally Ill Adults (End of Life) Bill, from Labour MP Kim Leadbeater, is due to be published on Tuesday and is likely to run to more than 40 pages.
+The Terminally Ill Adults (End of Life) Bill, from Labour MP Kim Leadbeater, was published late on Monday and runs to almost 40 pages, with a further 20 pages of explanatory notes.

 Ms Leadbeater has said the draft assisted dying laws will feature the “strictest protections” against coercion anywhere in the world.

-Sir Keir was asked if he was going to vote in favour of the legislation and whether he had any concerns about potential coercion or issues raised by disability charities.
+Sir Keir was asked if he is going to vote in favour of the legislation and whether he has any concerns about potential coercion or issues raised by disability charities.

 The Prime Minister said: “Look, it’s going to be a free vote and I mean that.
 It will be for every MP to decide for themselves how they want to vote.